Oulunkaupunki/effica-eVakaOulu-parser/README.md

 The necessary database objects for the default configuration on the accompanying docker db are created with the `init.sql` initialization script upon container composition.
 If using another database, configure parser to match its requirements.

-This repository uses the eVakaOulu repository as a submodule in order to apply evaka and eVakaOulu flyway migrations to create an authentic and up to date evaka database structure for integration testing the transfer of migrated elements.
+This repository uses the evakaoulu repository as a submodule in order to apply evaka and eVakaOulu flyway migrations to create an authentic and up to date evaka database structure for integration testing the transfer of migrated elements.
 This stucture is automatically generated when using the accompanying docker compose configurations.
 ## Integration tests

 Start the included docker compose for integration testing DB: